-If you use cast-iron or stainless steel, you’ll need to pre-heat the pot for about 30 minutes.
+If you use cast-iron, stainless steel, stoneware, or clay, you’ll need to preheat the pot for 30 minutes.
 But if you want something inexpensive that doesn’t require pre-heating, cleans up easily, is lightweight, and works like a charm, you can’t beat the one we sell.

 Can I make whole wheat bread with the Kits?

 Sure, you can use up to 100% whole wheat flour.
 The oil, germ, and bran will naturally result in a much denser and heavier loaf, so you might bump up the yeast to 1/2 or 1 tsp.
 But the crust will still be great!

 What do I need to adjust for other flours?